The

 Fuel up at the hotel; you’ll need your energy—today, we’re heading off to hike through some of Bali’s most magical landscapes.

-We’ll be led by our guide across absurdly stunning vistas as you learn about the island’s unique nature and culture.
-Bring a camera and immerse yourself in the wild shades of green that helped put brilliant Bali on the map.
+We’ll be led by our guide across absurdly stunning rice paddies as you learn about the island’s unique cultural and natural world.
+So, bring a camera and immerse yourself in the wild shades of green that helped put brilliant Bali on the map.

 wonder